Good chances for some snow - KTVZ

 Happy Monday Central Oregon!

-A warm day for us across the region as we see temperatures about five degrees above average in the upper 50s.
-Those temperatures start to cool off though as later tonight we'll see some failry strong chances for snowfall throughout Central Oregon.
-We're forecasting a 25 to 40 percent chance for snowfall tonight after 10 p.m. for most of us, but Sisters we'll see a 70 percent chance.
+A warm day for us across the region, as we see temperatures about five degrees above average in the upper 50s.
+Those temperatures start to cool off, though, as later tonight we'll see some fairly strong chances for snowfall throughout Central Oregon.
+We're forecasting a 25 to 40 percent chance for snowfall tonight after 10 p.m. for most of us, but Sisters will see a 70 percent chance.
 Snow chances stay with us into tomorrow morning before 10 a.m.

 Comments